NOAA-OWP/snow17/README.md

   is intended as standalone or as a module in a framework or other ecosystem.
 It has been compiled using gnu, pgi and intel compilers.
   - **Status**: pre-Beta (still in initial development)
   - **Links**:  This code was adapted from source code included in https://github.com/NCAR/NWS_hydro_models -- a version used in federally-funded streamflow forecasting research at NCAR.
 The original source code for that effort was obtained from the NWS Office of Hydrology around 2013.
-  ** - Describe what sets this apart from related-projects.
-Linking to another doc or page is OK if this can't be expressed in a sentence or two.

 ## Dependencies